zevero/avr_boot/README.md

 avr_boot
 ========

-SD card Bootloader for atmega processors
+SD card bootloader for atmega processors

 As easy as it can get!
 I spent days with this.
 Hopefully you wont!